5 Reader Activities That Invite Higher Thinking

 Doing Reading Responses (RRs) is one of the most effective techniques I know to get kids to formulate new ideas about a fiction or non-fiction text while referring to the text as they do so.
 It is a logical next step to annotating.
 This technique can be adapted for middle or high school students.

 In the beginning of the year, I give students a list of 10-15 RR “types” with descriptions for each.
-Some of the types include Give an Opinion, Ask a Question, Prove a Character Trait, Make a Connection, Spot the Setting, Find the Figurative Language, Evaluate the Intro, and Mark the Motivation.
+Some of the types include Give an Opinion, Ask a Question, Prove a Character Trait, Dissect a Significant Passage, Make a Connection, Spot the Setting, Find the Figurative Language, Evaluate the Intro, and Mark the Motivation.
 The rules for writing an RR are as follows:

 How To Write an RR